How to arrive

 Juoksengi and Juoksenki

 The village belonged to Sweden until the Treaty of Fredrikshamn 1809 when the border between Russia and Sweden was drawn along the Torne River.
 The border split the village and the village residents into two pieces and it became two villages in two different countries, Juoksengi and Juoksenki.
+Finland declared its independence from Russia on December 6, 1917.
 The cultural affinities are still alive today and the villages collaborate over the border.
 The village associations arrange different activities and during wintertime, they maintain the ice road over the Torne River.
-The ice road shortens the distance between the villages with 60 kilometers.
+The ice road shortens the distance between the villages by 60 kilometers.

 We do it twice